More Vert Than Most Mountain 100 Milers

 Dare Mighty Things

-Each participant is required to complete (8) hours of volunteer service between August 1, 2022 and September 1, 2023.
+Each participant is required to complete (8) hours of volunteer service prior to September 1.

 This can be volunteering at a trail ultramarathon or performing physical trail work.
 Crewing/pacing/coaching do not qualify.